uyuni-project/sumaform/README_ADVANCED.md

 Authentication is enabled, and a user `admin` is created.
 The password can be found at `/var/lib/jenkins/secrets/initialAdminPassword` at the Jenkins instance.

-To enable Jenkins, use the following definition.
+To enable Jenkins, use the following definition:

 ```hcl
 module "jenkins" {